Skip to main content

 Before inviting anyone:

-- Disable browser-built-in password managers via Group Policy (Windows) or MDM (Mac/mobile).
-If Chrome and the password manager both prompt to save a password on the same form, users get confused — this is the single biggest source of rollout help desk tickets.
+• Disable browser-built-in password managers via Group Policy (Windows) or MDM (Mac/mobile).
+If Chrome and the password manager both prompt to save a password on the same form, users get confused — this is one of the most common sources of rollout help desk tickets in our experience.

 Weeks 3–5: Department-by-department rollout